sunday9877/sunday9877.github.io/index.md

 ## About Me

-I like playing badminton, video game, and cooking
+I like playing badminton, video game, and cooking.

 - **Email:** di.sang@uconn.edu
 - **LinkedIn:** [your LinkedIn profile link]